 How to do search engine optimized content marketing

-Ideally, you want to create content that cuts across the three search intents we’ve identified above.
+The ideal content is the one that cuts across the three search intents we’ve discussed above.

-Here’s a guide that walks you through how to create content your users love.
+Here’s a guide that helps you learn how to create content your users love.

-Let’s say, for example, you’ve done your keyword research.
-You now have a long list of keywords and phrases you’d like to rank for.
+For instance, you’ve done your keyword research.
+You have a list of essential keywords and phrases you want to rank for.

-One of which is “best winter running shoes.”
-Merely looking at this phrase, it seems like a good keyword with transactional intent to rank for your homepage, right?
+An example of which is “best winter running shoes.”
+By looking at this phrase, it seems like a good keyword with transactional intent to rank for your homepage, right?

 A quick trick to understanding search intent for any keyword is to Google the term and check out the pages ranking for them.

-So, for our example “best winter running shoes” – a Google search shows all the web pages ranking for the term are review and listicle articles which indicates that the search intent for the query is informational.
+So, for our example, “best winter running shoes,” – a Google search shows all the web pages ranking for the term are review and listicle articles, which indicate that the search intent for the query is informational.

 Not what you expected, huh?